-This Plan applies to residential development which would result in the creation of additional private lots/dwellings, except mixed residential and non-residential development where the residential component comprises less than 10% of the total gross floor area or where an exemption is provided by Section 1.6 of this Plan.
+This Plan applies to residential development which would result in the creation of additional private lots/dwellings except as provided by Section 1.6 of this Plan.

 Where development is of a type not specifically stated in this Plan and is not explicitly exempt from this Plan, but which would result in additional demands for transport and social infrastructure, City of Newcastle will determine an appropriate residential occupancy rate and apply the per person rate as specified in Table E1 of this Plan.